infsystems5/blog_test/test_han.md

 #### Word Encoder

 * These vectorized tokens are the inputs for the next layer.
 Yang et al. use a Gated Recurrent Network (GRU) as encoding mechanism.
-As a short reminder: In a RNN, states are 'rembemberd' to ensure we can predict words depending on previous words.
+As a short reminder: In a RNN, states are 'remembered' to ensure we can predict words depending on previous words.
 GRU has a so-called 'hidden state' which can be understood as a memory cell to transfer information.
 Two gates decide about whether to keep or forget information and with this knowledge, to update the information that should be kept.
 If you are interested in learning more about GRU, have a look at this nice [blog post](https://isaacchanghau.github.io/post/lstm-gru-formula/). <br>
 	The purpose of this layer is to extract relevant contexts of every sentence.
 We call these contexts *annotations* per word. <br>
 	Note that in this model, *bidirectional* GRU is applied to get annotations of words by summarizing information from both directions resulting in a summarized variable **h_it**.  <br>
   <center>